getify/You-Dont-Know-JS/get-started/ch1.md

 An initial motivation for WASM was clearly the potential performance improvements.
 While that continues to be a focus, WASM is additionally motivated by the desire to bring more parity for non-JS languages to the web platform.
 For example, if a language like Go supports threaded programming, but JS (the language) does not, WASM offers the potential for such a Go program to be converted to a form the JS engine can understand, without needing a threads feature in the JS language itself.

 In other words, WASM relieves the pressure to add features to JS that are mostly/exclusively intended to be used by transpiled programs from other languages.
-That means JS feature development can judged (by TC39) without being skewed by interests/demands in other language ecosystems, while still letting those languages have a viable path onto the web.
+That means JS feature development can be judged (by TC39) without being skewed by interests/demands in other language ecosystems, while still letting those languages have a viable path onto the web.

 Another perspective on WASM that's emerging is, interestingly, not even directly related to the web (W).
 WASM is evolving to become a cross-platform virtual machine (VM) of sorts, where programs can be compiled once and run in a variety of different system environments.